Alexandra Burke: Music and voice

 Burke's music is contemporary R&B, and also features soul and pop in certain songs.
-Burke's vocal range has been compared to those of Christina Aguilera, Lady Gaga, Whitney Houston and Beyoncé.
+Burke's vocal range has been compared to those of American singers Christina Aguilera, Lady Gaga, Whitney Houston and Beyoncé.

 Since winning The X Factor, signing a record deal with Syco Music and recording her debut album Overcome, Burke has been heavily involved in creating the music she records and releases.
 She said about being involved with the album's music: "I said to my manager I want my music to be fun, to be uplifting and to be bold.
 I want it to reflect my personality.
 I want it to be in your face, I want it to be a beast.
 I want it to be energetic and fun.
 When I record the ballads I want to cry.
 And if I go through a roller coaster recording this album then I want the listener to go through a roller coaster when they hear it."
 During her first studio album, the genre ranged from heavy R&B songs to dance-pop tracks, after she collaborated with dance production team RedOne, as well as working with Stargate and Ne-Yo.
 Burke labelled her first album as "very Americanised".

 "The Silence", Burke's sixth single from Overcome was an emotional R&B ballad inspired by her aunt's relationship with her boyfriend.
 She said: "My auntie was going through that situation and she came over to Los Angeles to spend some time with me and get away from her fella, etc. And she was telling me about her situation and [...] why does he let the silence do the talking?
 Why doesn't he let you know how he feels?
 And then this song came about".
 Burke said that her voice will give the tracks soul, but the music is pop and R&B. Although Burke did not have any writing credits on her first album, during the production of her second studio album, Heartbreak on Hold she went to writing camp with many Americans.
 Burke has received co-writing credits on a number of songs on her second album.
 She said that she was going to get "down and dirty", "sexier", and a lot "fiercer".
 Burke also announced she wanted to take more risks on the second LP and that she was going to go "insane" on Heartbreak on Hold.
 On her second album, Burke's album features electropop, R&B and electro house.
 She was the executive producer on her second album and said that "what [she says, goes]" but that she still takes advice from her management.